solidpixel/aniblock/tutorials/02_blockanimation/tutorial.md

        alt="Demonstration of Aniblock block move animations" />
 </p>

-... for which the sample code for this animation is here:
+... for which the sample code is:

 ```javascript
 // Grow and shrink left